Stormy Daniels' lawyer: US company linked to Russian oligarch paid $500,000 to Cohen

 Vekselberg is the chairman of Renova, a Russian investment company.
 His cousin Andrew Intrater runs Columbus Nova, which a document filed with the Securities and Exchange Commission describes as Renova's US affiliate.

 "Columbus Nova is a management company solely owned and controlled by Americans," Columbus Nova's attorney Richard Owens said in a statement Tuesday night.
 "After the inauguration, the firm hired Michael Cohen as a business consultant regarding potential sources of capital and potential investments in real estate and other ventures.
 Reports today that Viktor Vekselberg used Columbus Nova as a conduit for payments to Michael Cohen are false.
-The claim that Viktor Vekselberg was involved or provided any funding for Columbus Nova's engagement of Michael Coehn is patently untrue.
+The claim that Viktor Vekselberg was involved or provided any funding for Columbus Nova's engagement of Michael Cohen is patently untrue.
 Neither Viktor Vekselberg nor anyone else other than Columbus Nova's owners, were involved in the decision to hire Cohen or provided funding for his engagement."

+Later Tuesday, Eric Kosta, general counsel of Columbus Nova, sent this statement: "As the General Counsel of Columbus Nova, I can confirm that the company is 100% owned and controlled by Americans.
+Any suggestion that at any point in time Viktor Vekselberg or any of his companies owned or exercised any control over Columbus Nova is patently untrue."

 Vekselberg was one of two oligarchs stopped by FBI agents working for the special counsel when his private plane landed in a New York-area airport earlier this year, according to multiple sources familiar with the matter.
 During the stop, Vekselberg was questioned about the payment to Cohen, one source familiar with the meeting told CNN.